U.S. House speaker says focused on gun background checks, not bans

 State and local governments should be allowed to decide whether to arm teachers, Ryan said.

-The 14 students and three adult educators killed in Florida were shot with a semiautomatic AR-15-style assault weapon.
+The 14 students and three adult educators killed in Florida were shot with a semi-automatic AR-15-style assault weapon.
 Authorities say it was purchased legally last year by the accused gunman, Nikolas Cruz, when he was 18 years old.

-The House has already voted to encourage states and government agencies to provide criminal and mental-health records to the national background check system.

-Shortcomings in the system were exposed after the Air Force failed to provide records that could have flagged a former service member who killed 26 people at a church in Sutherland Springs, Texas, in November.
+(Writing by Andy Sullivan; Editing by Bill Trott)